matt0903/CheckoutDiscounter/README.md

 #About
-This gem was built with the following in mind:
+This was built with the following in mind:

 Our marketing team want to offer promotions as an incentive for our customers to purchase these items.